 Students need to be able to type at a reasonable speed in order to answer the volume of questions requiring a text-based answer in the allotted test time.
 They also need to know the location of the space bar and delete/backspace keys, as well as how to use the arrow tools to move within a text box.

-Any project that asks student to show what they know through, inevitably requires them to use the space bar and delete options.
+Any project that asks students to show what they know inevitably requires them to use the space bar and delete options.
 While they often get sidetracked by font, size, and layout options, adjusting the look of specific text in a text object requires them to learn how to select and deselect text.

 Online tests are beginning to include an option for recording voice so that students can more easily explain their thinking without needing typing skills.
 While getting a microphone connected and working with any device can be a challenge, asking students to practice explaining their thinking and work using the voice recording tools in Wixie helps them build metacognitive skills and an awareness of their own learning.